leanprover/fp-lean/functional-programming-lean/src/programs-proofs/tail-recursion.md

 Informally speaking, a function call is in tail position when the caller does not need to modify the returned value in any way, but will just return it directly.
 More formally, tail position can be defined explicitly for expressions.

-First off, the body of a function is in tail position.
-That is, in `fun x => T`, the expression `T` is in tail position.
 If a `match`-expression is in tail position, then each of its branches is also in tail position.
 Once a `match` has selected a branch, control proceeds immediately to it.
 Similarly, both branches of an `if`-expression are in tail position if the `if`-expression itself is in tail position.